x-technology/PizzaScript/sessions/2021-03-27 - Making PizzaScript Parser with RxGo article.md

 > The alternative are bottom-up parsers, which are out of scope for this article. 😄 Luckily, we skip language and parser categories, too 😅

 It's straightforward, clean and nice.
 It has a disadvantage though - you have to implement each combination of operators, operands and expressions separately.
 As you can imagine, as `pizzascript` grammar grows, that would be a hell amount of work to maintain.
-There is where Pratt parser comes into place.
+There is where [**Vaughan Pratt** parsing algorithm](https://tdop.github.io/) (so-called *Top Down Operator Precedence* algorithm) comes into place.
 It encapsulates the parser's logic into a simple shape.

 ```ps
 // rbp - right binding power